 Although killing such birds is strictly prohibited, these Hawaiian birds are highly endangered.

 A small white sea bird, commonly known as the fairy tern, is found across all the oceans of the world but is native to Hawaiian islands.
 Also known as the white noddy in everyday English, the white tern has the cutest, tiny, snowman-like chicks (baby birds).

 10. Red-Crested Cardinal

 Also known as the Argentine Cardinals, the red-crested cardinals are another must-see bird when you visit Hawaii.
-Not only are these native birds of Hawaii, but they’re also considered a good sign by the locals.
-Red-crested cardinal goes true by its name, and its red crests are considered a symbol of evoking emotions.
+Not only are these native birds of Hawaii but they’re also considered a good sign by the locals.
+The red-crested cardinal goes true by its name, and its red crests are considered a symbol of evoking emotions.
 Some also consider the red-crested cardinal a messenger of God.

 It is a finch-billed species of the Hawaiian honeycreeper and is highly endangered.
 The yellow-golden-necked bird is now endangered because of the destruction of its natural habitat, i.e. the mamane trees.

 Palila birds of Hawaii are seen on the islands where there are abundant mamane trees, and they live in high-elevation forests or wet forests.
 The Palila(s) are attractive birds of Hawaii and thus are taken great care of as they’re in critical danger of extinction.

 According to the IUCN, the Nihoa Finch is another critically endangered bird species in Hawaii.
 These yellow-colored birds are not found on all the islands but only on specific northwestern islands, such as the Nihoa islands.
 Like several other small birds, these birds are endangered because of their small proportion and restriction to one island and other climatic disasters.